5 min read

 Images are great at stopping people's eyes.

-Videos are fantastic - especially happy images.
-People seem to get the idea that triggering pictures of blood, gore, harm, or them in the hospital will get more help, but the opposite is true.
+People seem to get the idea that triggering pictures of blood, gore, harm, or them in the hospital will get more help, but the opposite is true on social media.

 Less people will share them, in some people it will trigger bad experiences they've had and they will look away without meaning to do so.

-Don't have happy images?
-Try just a puppy, cat or other cute animal from UnSplash or some other free image site.
-Or create one on Canvas.
-Include the words "thank you" in some form - there's tons of psychological research behind why people like to or respond to being thanked in advance.
+Include the words "thank you" in some form if you can - there's tons of psychological research behind why people like to or respond to being thanked in advance.

 In order of how they will help you get more exposure?